Spartan Space: Eurohab

 Eurohab is a concept for a lunar surface habitat developed by Spartan Space.
 The idea was initially developed by Peter Weiss and Jean Jacques Favier and received a prize from the Foundation Jacques Rougerie.
 Eurohab is based on an inflatable habitat that can be transported to the lunar surface by a robotic vehicle such as the ESA Argonaut Lander or the Nyx Lander of The Exploration Company.
 Automatically deployed at the lunar south pole, it serves as a remote base camp for a crew of astronauts in extravehicular activity.

 Spartan Space developed a first mock-up of the habitat, which was exhibited at IAC 2021 and the French Pavilion of the Expo 2020 in Dubai.
 In 2022, the company performed tests with the system in the desert of Abu Dhabi.
 Air Liquide and the French CEA joined the concept to provide an energy management system based on flexible solar cells, regenerative fuel cells and a management system based on artificial intelligence.
 The same year the concept was presented to the French senate as potential French contribution to the Artemis Program during a public audition.

 Airlock

 Spartan and Airbus Defence and Space have completed a design for a lunar habitat airlock, commissioned by CNES.

 EuroSuit

 In 2023, CNES selected Spartan Space as the prime contractor to develop a European intra-vehicular activity (IVA) spacesuit.
 Other contributors to the projects are the Institute of Space Medicine and Physiology (MEDES) and the French company Decathlon.
-The first images of the spacesuit were published in November 2025.
-CNES plans to test the spacesuit, named EuroSuit, in 2026 on the ISS during the mission of the ESA astronaut Sophie Adenot.
+The first images of the spacesuit, named EuroSuit, were published in November 2025.
+A developmental version of EuroSuit was tested in 2026 on the ISS during the mission Epsilon of the ESA astronaut Sophie Adenot.
+Simultaneously, Spartan Space performed a EuroSuit water survival test campaign in Marseille.
+The company is expected to develop a final ground version of the suit by the end of 2027.